• Home

 • Diversity– We believe in the power of diversity; in the people and communities we serve, in the programs and services we offer, and in the ideas and perspectives we represent.

-Donations received from the public are a source of income for preserving the historic vehicles and garage in which they reside, and for covering organizational operating expenses.
-Bus trips in an original 1937 Model 706 Yellowstone Park Bus on the scenic Beartooth Highway are another source of income.
+Donations received from the public are a source of income for preserving the historic vehicles and garage, and for covering organizational operating expenses.
+Bus trips in an original 1936/1937 Model 706 Yellowstone Park Bus on the scenic Beartooth Highway are another source of income.
 Bus trips are provided by reservation only for families and groups.
 The reservation is for the “bus” that can accommodate up to 10 passengers: not for individual seats on the bus.
 A second bus may be reserved for larger groups if available.
 The cost for each bus taken on the trip is $2,000.
 Trips are primarily provided during the summer season when the Beartooth Highway is open for travel.
 Interested individuals are encouraged to round-up 10 of their friends or family and make a reservation by calling 406-860-5910 or emailing don.mueller@boypt.org.

 Donald Mueller, Board of Directors, President and Treasurer